robotframework/robotframework/doc/python/PythonTutorial.rst

   Python`_ book.
 It is also available for free and its target audience is people without any earlier programming knowledge.

-* `Python Tutorial`_, available at http://python.org and included into
+* `Python Tutorial`_, available at http://python.org and included in
   the standard Python installation at least on Windows, is also very good.
 Some of the sections in this training refer to it instead of or in addition to Dive Into Python.

 * Python coding style guidelines are specified in PEP-8_.
-Notice that Dive Into Python book uses :code:`thisStyle` for methods instead of :code:`this_style` although the latter format recommended.
+Notice that the Dive Into Python book uses :code:`camelCaseStyle` instead of the recommended :code:`underline_style`.

-* Another highly recommended style guide, covering many essential Python idioms and techniques in depth, is *Code Like a Pythonista:
+* Another highly recommended style guide, covering many essential Python idioms and techniques, is *Code Like a Pythonista:
   Idiomatic Python* available at http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html